Poincar\'e Duality, Degeneracy, and Real Lefschetz Property for T-Hypersurfaces: Introduction

-As pointed out by E. Brugallé, L. Lopez de Medrano, and J. Rau in \cite{Brug-LdM-Rau_Comb_pac}, almost none of these results about $\X$ depends on the convexity of the triangulation $K$.
-Here we study the spectral sequence $(E^r_{p,q}(\X))_{p,q,r\in\N}$ and its dual $(E_r^{p,q}(\X))_{p,q,r\in\N}$ for an arbitrary primitive triangulation $K$, and tackle the following conjecture of A. Renaudineau and K. Shaw:
+As pointed out by E.~Brugall\'e, L.~Lopez de Medrano, and J.~Rau in \cite{Brug-LdM-Rau_Comb_pac}, almost none of these results about $\X$ depend on the convexity of the triangulation $K$.
+Here we study the spectral sequence $(E^r_{p,q}(\X))_{p,q,r\in\N}$ and its dual $(E_r^{p,q}(\X))_{p,q,r\in\N}$ for an arbitrary primitive triangulation $K$, and tackle the following conjecture of A.~Renaudineau and K.~Shaw.